registerguard/ads-on-demand/README.md

 [![qr code](http://chart.apis.google.com/chart?cht=qr&chl=https://github.com/registerguard/ads-on-demand&chs=240x240)](http://registerguard.github.com/ads-on-demand/master/)

-Browse through the source code via the [`gh-pages` branch](https://github.com/registerguard/ads-on-demand/tree/gh-pages/master/).
+Browse through the source code [here](https://github.com/registerguard/ads-on-demand/tree/gh-pages/master/).

 **Note:** At [The Register-Guard](http://www.registerguard.com), we use [OpenX Enterprise-level ad serving solutions for publishers](http://www.openx.com/publisher/enterprise-ad-server), so that's what the demo uses to serve the ads; fortunately, this repo's code, concepts and techniques should be easy to adapt to other ad serving software.